New Valparaiso, Indiana Office Now Open!

 • SWEEP… Sweep from side to side at the base of the fire until it appears to be out.
 Watch the area.
 If the fire re-ignites, repeat steps 2 – 4.”

-Of course, if the fire is too big, then immediately move towards a safe evacuation and call 911.
+Of course, if the fire is too big, immediately move towards a safe evacuation and call 911.

-Why You Should Trust Allegiant Fire Protection with Fire Extinguishers
+Trust Allegiant Fire Protection with Fire Extinguishers

 To help make sure you are fully protected, we created a handy fire extinguisher reference poster to print and hang up around the office.
 Download the poster here.